GeoAziz/Zizo_NetVerse/docs/backend-architecture.md

 -   `--reload` will automatically restart the server when you make code changes (great for development).

 **6. Connect Frontend to Backend:**
--   In your Next.js application, you will now make `fetch` requests to your DigitalOcean Droplet's IP address and port (e.g., `http://[your_droplet_ip]:8000/api/logs/network`).
+-   In your Next.js application, you will now make `fetch` requests to your DigitalOcean Droplet's IP address and port (e.g., `http://[your_droplet_ip]:8000/api/v1/...`).
+Remember to include the user's Firebase ID token in the Authorization header as a Bearer token.

 You have an incredible journey ahead.
 This guide provides the full architectural vision and the exact steps to get started.
 Keep the `#vybcoding` energy high, and build this masterpiece.